stelzo/keycloak-letsencrypt/README.md

 You are ready to go!
 Visit `https://yourdomain.com/`.

 If you want to import a realm on startup, you can mount your realm.json somewhere and set the path (in the container) with environment `KEYCLOAK_IMPORT=<your-realm-path>.json`.
 Then add `-Dkeycloak.profile.feature.upload_scripts=enabled` to the commands.

+You can restart your Keycloak server with `docker-compose -f /opt/security/docker-compose.yml restart keycloak`.

 ### management account